Weave Code

 • High:

-• Unproven Stability: No stars or activity suggest potential bugs or breaking changes in the 2026 release.
+• Unproven Stability: No stars or activity suggest potential bugs, breaking changes, or lack of maintenance.
+The 2026 release date may indicate a dormant project.

-• Dependency Risks: If the package relies on low-level PHP streams or async libraries (e.g., reactphp), Laravel’s default stack may need extensions (e.g., Swoole or RoadRunner).
+• Dependency Risks: If IO relies on low-level PHP async libraries (e.g., reactphp, swoole), Laravel’s default stack may need extensions, increasing deployment complexity.

-• Adoption Friction: Requires buy-in from devs to adopt a new abstraction layer over Laravel’s built-ins.
+• Adoption Friction: Requires buy-in from developers to adopt a new abstraction layer over Laravel’s built-in facades.
+Resistance may stem from:

-• Pilot Project: Test in a non-critical module (e.g., file processing background jobs).
+• Pilot Project: Test in a non-critical module (e.g., file processing background jobs) before full adoption.

-• Wrapper Layer: Create Laravel-specific adapters to bridge gaps (e.g., IO\FilesystemAdapter for Storage).
+• Wrapper Layer: Create Laravel-specific adapters to bridge gaps (e.g., IO\Laravel\FilesystemAdapter for Storage).

-• Performance Benchmarks: Compare against native Laravel I/O for critical paths.
+• Performance Benchmarks: Compare IO against Laravel’s native solutions for critical paths (e.g., file uploads, API calls).

 Key Questions